Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism: Introduction

-In this paper, we approach the problem from a different angle.
-The goal is to study the quantum system described by the Wheeler-DeWitt (WdW) equation of a black-hole model.
+We will approach the problem from a different angle than \cite{Zonetti.2014}.
+Our goal is to study the quantum system described by the Wheeler-DeWitt (WdW) equation derived from a classical black-hole model.
 The Hamiltonian description of general relativity is a constrained system \cite{Gourgoulhon.2012}.
 In particular, the quantization of the Hamiltonian constraint, $H = 0$, leads to the WdW equation \cite{DeWitt.1967}

-When compared to the Schr{\"o}dinger equation, which governs the dynamics of the quantum system, we notice the wave function $\Psi$ in \eqref{WdW} is time-independent.
-This is known as the problem of time \cite{Isham.1993}: time disappears in quantized gravitational models.
+When compared to the Schr{\"o}dinger equation, which governs the dynamics of the quantum system, we notice that the wave function $\Psi$ in \eqref{WdW} is time-independent.
+It is known as the problem of time \cite{Isham.1993}: time disappears in quantized gravitational models.
 It happens mainly because the Hamiltonian constraint is valid in the spatial hypersurface of a 3+1 decomposition,

 and thus it is effectively calculated ``for a given time.''
-Nevertheless, in this ADM formalism, the functions $N$ and $\beta^{i}$ are not dynamical entities.
-Thus, we shall consider that the dynamics of the quantized system are given by another intrinsic parameter.
+In the ADM formalism, the functions $N$ and $\beta^{i}$ are not dynamical entities.
+Therefore, we shall consider that another intrinsic parameter is responsible for the dynamics of the quantized system, establishing an entropic dynamic to the model \cite{Caticha.2011}.
 We will investigate how this realizes in the case of black holes.
-For this initial investigation, we will consider $c=\hbar = G =1$.